Race Maps 2021

 Refreshments will be available courtesy of the Club ‘Tea tent’ at the first 3 races and there will be a discount on drinks for anyone using an eco-cup.

-Pre-registration and number collection will take place at the Club Room, Garenne Stand, Footes Lane from 6.00pm on Thursday, 14 April.
+Pre-registration and number collection will take place at the Club Room, Garenne Stand, Footes Lane from 6.00pm on Thursday, 6 April.
 You will be able to check-in, collect your race numbers and enter any overall or relay teams.
-Late entries will also be possible but GAC members should note that they should enter in advance of the Festival.
-ONLINE ENTRIES CLOSE AT MIDNIGHT FRIDAY, 8 April.
+Late entries will be possible but GAC members should note that they should enter in advance of the Festival.
+ONLINE ENTRIES CLOSE AT MIDNIGHT SUNDAY, 02 April.
 No late entries will be taken.

-Results will be posted daily on this website and the Facebook page (Guernsey Easter Runs), with links on Twitter (@GsyAthletics).
+Results will be posted daily on the Facebook page (Guernsey Easter Runs), with links on Twitter (@GsyAthletics).
 We endeavour to get these out by early evening each day…but sometimes surpass ourselves, so keep your eyes peeled.

 Guernsey Athletics Club's standard rules page, including further links to the UKA rules can be found here.
 Participants should particularly note the following: